ayushbudakoti/Netflix_SQL_Project/README.md

 GROUP BY 1
 ```

-**Objective:** Categorize content as 'Bad' if it contains 'kill' or 'violence' and 'Good' otherwise.
+**Objective:** Categorize content as 'Action' if it contains 'Other Genre' or 'violence' and 'Good' otherwise.
 Count the number of items in each category.

 ## Findings and Conclusion